markdamasco/ccip/README.md

 #### Fuzz tests

-As of Go 1.18, fuzz tests `func FuzzXXX(*testing.F)` are included as part of the normal test suite, so existing cases are executed with `go test`.
+As of Go 1.18, fuzz tests `func FuzzXXX(*testing.F)` is included as part of the normal test suite, so existing cases are executed with `go test`.

 Additionally, you can run active fuzzing to search for new cases: